zyclonite/newrelic-openwrt-plugin/README.md

 NewRelic OpenWrt Plugin
 =======================
-monitor you openwrt installtion with a simple shell script
+monitor your openwrt installtion with a simple shell script

 ## Installation